miaoliwka/page_object_pattern/README.md

 2. src/test/java/Page_Object_Model/**webpages**
 * AddANewAddress (add a new home address)
-* BuyItems (add accessories product to the cart and delete it, add art product to the cart and go to the payment process)
+* BuyItems (add accessories product to cart and delete it, add art product to cart and go to the payment process)
 * HomePage (home page of mystore)
 * Registration (registation a new user)
 * SignInPage (log in a registered user)